epsi1on/durom/doc/Architecture/readme.md

 Gets the message, starting with id, and count

 ## Extra Notes:
-~Users should not be able to modify other users posts. so broadcasts should be authorized after authentication by signature.
+~~Users should not be able to modify other users posts. so broadcasts should be authorized after authentication by signature.
-Also when manipulating DB on client side.~ this issue covered before
+Also when manipulating DB on client side.~~ this issue covered before

-BroadCast are like transaction in bitcoin. any user want to do any change on network, it should broadcast something
+BroadCast are like transaction in bitcoin. any user want to do any change on forum database, it should broadcast it's own request.

 Should not every user can create categories. categories can be flooded.

-we do not use encrypt decrypt of content, we only use signature...
+we do not use encrypt decrypt of content, we only use signature. encrypted threads moved to V2

 for broadcasting blocks, we will use compression as long as it is HTTP it can be compressed with `Content-Type` mime type

 ### Hashing mechanism
 Lets define `Hash(a,b,c,d,...)` where each a,b,c,d have a unique hash of n bytes.

-pseudo code
+pseudo code for blending technique

 ```
 function Hash(object[] params)